thomas-lamiaux/coq/CONTRIBUTING.md

 documentation, a Discourse forum, the package archive, etc.  You may also want to refer to the [Dune documentation][dune-doc].

-Another ressource is <https://ocamlverse.github.io/>, especially its [community page][ocamlverse-community], which lists the various OCaml discussion platforms.
+Another resource is <https://ocamlverse.github.io/>, especially its [community page][ocamlverse-community], which lists the various OCaml discussion platforms.